Donders-Institute/bidscoin/docs/plugins.rst

 The main task of a plugin is to perform the actual conversion of the source data into a format that is part of the BIDS standard.
 BIDScoin offers the Python library module named ``bids`` to interact with bidsmaps and to provide the intended output names and meta data.
 Notably, the bids library contains a class named ``BidsMap()`` that provides various methods and other useful classes for building and interacting with bidsmap data.
 Bidsmap objects provide consecutive access to ``DataFormat()``, ``Datatype()``, ``RunItem()`` and ``DataSource()`` objects, each of which comes with methods to interact with the corresponding sections of the bidsmap data.
 The RunItem objects can be used to obtain the mapping to the BIDS output names, and the DataSource object can read the source data attributes and properties.
 The DataSource object transparently handles dynamic values (including regular expressions) as well as the extended source data attributes.

-In short, the purpose of the plugin is to interact with the data, by providing these methods:
+In short, the purpose of the plugin is to interact with the data, by providing methods from the abstract base class ``bidscoin.plugins.PluginInterface``.
+Most notably, plugins can implement the following methods:

-- **test()**: A test function for the plugin + its bidsmap options.
+- **test()**: Optional.
+A test function for the plugin + its bidsmap options.
 Can be called by the user from the bidseditor and the bidscoin utility
 - **has_support()**: If given a source data file that the plugin supports, then report back the name of its data format, i.e. the name of the section in the bidsmap
 - **get_attribute()**: If given a source data file that the plugin supports, then report back its attribute value (e.g. from the header)
-- **bidsmapper_plugin()**: From a given session folder, identify the different runs (source datatypes) and, if they haven't been discovered yet, add them to the study bidsmap
+- **bidsmapper()**: Optional.
+From a given session folder, identify the different runs (source datatypes) and, if they haven't been discovered yet, add them to the study bidsmap
-- **bidscoiner_plugin()**: From a given session folder, identify the different runs (source datatypes) and convert them to BIDS output files using the mapping data specified in the runitem
+- **bidscoiner()**: From a given session folder, identify the different runs (source datatypes) and convert them to BIDS output files using the mapping data specified in the runitem

-Optionally, a ``EventsParser()`` class can be defined to convert stimulus presentation log data to task events files.
-This class inherits from the equally named class in the ``bids`` library, and should add code to make an initial parsing of the source data to a Pandas DataFrame (table).
+In addition, a class named ``[DataFormat]Events()`` can be added to convert stimulus presentation log data to task events files.
+This class inherits from ``bidscoin.plugins.EventsParser``, and must implement code to make an initial parsing of the source data to a Pandas DataFrame (table).

 The above API is illustrated in more detail in the placeholder Python code below.
 For real world examples you best first take a look at the nibabel2bids plugin, which exemplifies a clean and fairly minimal implementation of the required functionality.
 A similar, but somewhat more elaborated implementation (supporting multiple dataformats) can be found in the spec2nii2bids plugin.
 Finally, the dcm2niix2bids plugin is the more complicated example, due to the logic needed to deal with special output files and various irregularities.